Rwanda policy to deport asylum seekers is lawful, High Court rules

 “However, the home secretary must consider properly the circumstances of each individual claimant,” he added, saying that had not been done in the eight individual cases considered.

-Raza Husain QC, representing a group of claimants, indicated that they would be appealing the ruling.
+Raza Husain QC, representing a group of claimants, indicated that they would consider appealing the ruling.
+Any applications for permission to appeal will be considered at a hearing on 16 January.

 Suella Braverman has previously said she expected the High Court ruling to be appealed, possibly going to the Supreme Court, and that the government had to “let that play out”.